 Founded in 1981, Molnár-Institute focuses on strategies for improving the efficiency and success of modern high-performance liquid chromatography (HPLC).

-Our state-of-the-art HPLC modelling software, DryLab supports chromatographers worldwide in method development, optimisation, troubleshooting, robustness testing, and training.
+The company’s state-of-the-art HPLC modelling software DryLab supports chromatographers worldwide in method development, optimisation, troubleshooting, robustness testing and training.

 Using real data from a minimal number of experimental runs, DryLab builds selectivity maps depicting the interaction of the most important parameters influencing HPLC separation.

-DryLab enables easy compliance with QbD standards through its systematic approach to HPLC method development, in which the interaction of all influential method parameters is assessed.
+DryLab enables easy compliance with quality by design (QbD) standards through its systematic approach to HPLC method development, in which the interaction of all influential method parameters is assessed.

-Robustness testing, an important part of the validation process, determines if a method can be used routinely without producing out of specification (OoS) results.
+Robustness testing is an important part of the validation process.
+It determines if a method can be used routinely without producing out of specification (OoS) results.

 DryLab’s robustness testing features help users achieve a 100% success rate in routine applications by statistical testing of the method’s robustness thresholds.